 I will never forget that week in July, 1998…

-I left Clara in the school – a beautiful campus on the shores of Lake Geneva – my heart broken with the separation.
 To make matters worse, that night I watched in disbelief Brazil lose the final match of the World Cup of soccer to France.
-I was born in Brazil, where soccer is almost a religion, and watched the nervous match with many immigrants working in Switzerland, all of us rooting for Brazil in front of a giant TV screen placed near the lake.
-Nothing helped – it was France’s time to win.
+I was born in Brazil, where soccer is almost a religion, and watched the nervous match with a group of immigrants working in Switzerland – all rooting for Brazil – in front of a giant TV screen placed near the lake.
+But nothing helped that night, it was France’s time to win.

 I was still in a somber mood the next morning, when we left Geneva on the TGV, the fast train that goes to Paris.
-Respecting my mourning, Sally got a book and sat far away from me.
-When we arrived in Paris the streets were taken up by crowds commemorating France’s victory.
-I didn’t need that, and asked the driver to bypass Avenue des Champs Elysees, the epicenter of the party, to leave us on Place Vendome, at the Ritz Hotel, where we had a reservation.
-Normally sedate, even the Ritz was in a festive mood – I had never seen so many French flags on Place Vendome.
+Respecting my mourning, Sally got a book and sat far away from me on the train.
+When we arrived in Paris, after a 3 hour ride, the streets were taken up by crowds commemorating France’s victory the night before.
+I didn’t need that, and asked the driver to bypass Avenue des Champs Elysees, the epicenter of the party, to leave us at the Ritz Hotel, on Place Vendome, where we had a reservation.
+Normally quiet, even the Ritz was in party mood that day – I had never seen so many French flags on Place Vendome.

-But it’s impossible to be in a bad mood for long, at the Ritz.
-Its classic beauty and understated elegance seem to have a soothing effect on people, as if by passing its revolving front door one is immediately transported into another world.
-Even the smell there is different.
+But at the Ritz it’s impossible to be in a bad mood for long – its classic elegance, attention to detail and impeccable service seem to have a soothing effect on people’s behavior.
+It’s as if by passing its revolving front door one is immediately transported onto another world, one that even smells better.

 After check-in, I asked the always correct concierge to suggest a place for us to have dinner that night.
 He mentioned a restaurant called L’Ambroisie.
 “It is one of the grandes tables of Paris”, he said.
 “They are fully booked for dinner, would mesdames be interested in lunch tomorrow”?
 Yes, we were.